dotnet/docs/docs/standard/design-guidelines/parameter-design.md

  For example, suppose you want to design a method that enumerates a collection and prints each item to the console.
 Such a method should take <xref:System.Collections.IEnumerable> as the parameter, not <xref:System.Collections.ArrayList> or <xref:System.Collections.IList>, for example.

- **X DO NOT** use reserved parameters.
+ ❌ DO NOT use reserved parameters.

  If more input to a member is needed in some future version, a new overload can be added.

- **X DO NOT** have publicly exposed methods that take pointers, arrays of pointers, or multidimensional arrays as parameters.
+ ❌ DO NOT have publicly exposed methods that take pointers, arrays of pointers, or multidimensional arrays as parameters.

  Pointers and multidimensional arrays are relatively difficult to use properly.
 In almost all cases, APIs can be redesigned to avoid taking these types as parameters.